arrow-left

 Art Contributions:

-Must be submitted via the art channels on discord or merged to the game (SS3D) or art (SS3D-Art) repos (if submitted via discord, add the submissions to the and credit the file with the contributor's name in the credits file).
+Must be submitted via the art channels on discord or merged to the game (SS3D) or art (SS3D-Art) repos (if submitted via discord, add the submissions to the

 Art contributions usually don't need much explanation so a sentence for each usually will suffice.
 These should always have some media (image or video) to display.